 SciStarter is the place to find, join, and contribute to science through recreational activities and citizen science research projects.
 Our database of citizen science projects enable discovery, organization, and greater participation in citizen science.
-Learn more about citizen science.
+Learn more about citizen science and check out these Ten Principles of Citizen Science.

 If you do not represent a project, but have a favorite citizen science you'd like to see added to the SciStarter Project Finder, consider inviting someone from the project to add the project or drop a tip about the project, via tweet or email.